 - It has a very long shelf-life.
 As mentioned above, the shelf life of canned goods ranges from two to five years, with an average of three years.
 However, its true shelf life is often much longer than that indicated on your can.
-It’s widely known that canned goods are usually still safe for consumption even after the declared expiration date has elapsed.
+It’s widely known that canned goods are safe for consumption even after the declared expiration date has elapsed.

 The Cons of Commercially Canned Food

 - They are heavy.
 While commercially-canned food wins in the secure packaging department, that resistant packaging is considered a disadvantage when weight is a consideration.
-If you’re stockpiling for the long haul, canned goods are great.
+If you’re stockpiling for the long haul, canned goods are excellent.
 But if you need to evacuate, it’s probably a good idea to stick to freeze-dried and dehydrated food.

 - Canned goods have high sodium and preservative content.
 Constant consumption of these substances can have health implications.
 High sodium diets are linked to hypertension which can lead to a host of other health problems.

-Home-canning food is a process in which food is placed in jars and heated to temperatures that destroy microorganisms while also deactivating enzymes that can cause food to spoil.
-While being heated, the air is dispelled from the jars and replaced by a vacuum seal.
+Home-canning food is a process in which food is placed in jars and heated to temperatures that destroy microorganisms while also deactivating enzymes that cause food to spoil.
+While heated, the air is dispelled from the jars and replaced by a vacuum seal.